Richie Cornwall: Professional career

 Cornwall played 11 seasons in the Eastern Professional Basketball League (EPBL) / Eastern Basketball Association (EBA) / Continental Basketball Association (CBA).
 He was selected to the all-EPBL second team and named as rookie of the year in 1969 while playing for the Binghamton Flyers.
 He won an EBA championship with the Scranton Apollos in 1977 and the Wilkes-Barre Barons in 1978.
 Cornwall was selected to the all-EBA second team with the Barons in 1978.
 He led the EPBL/EBA in assists for three seasons: 174 in 1968–69, 138 in 1969–70, and 146 in 1973–74.

 Cornwall also spent one season playing professionally in Holland, and led the league in assists.
 He appeared in the 1975 Dutch Basketball League All-Star Game.

 Post-playing career

 Cornwall became a teacher and basketball coach at Harry S. Truman High School in Levittown, Pennsylvania, after his playing career ended.
 He was inducted into the Bucks County Sports Hall of Fame in 2011.

 Personal life

 Cornwall was married and had two daughters.
 One of his daughters married the brother of basketball player Chris Mullin.

-Cornwall died in his Levittown home on February 2, 2021, after a battle with pancreatic cancer.
+Cornwall died in his home in Langhorne, Pennsylvania, on February 2, 2021, after a battle with pancreatic cancer.